 - Add a custom field in Bugzilla, named cf_pt_id (Type is ‘Free Text‘).
 If you don’t know how to do this, see the instructions below.

-Note: If you need to disable extension, create empty file with name ‘disabled’.
+Note: If you need to disable the extension, an empty file with the name ‘disabled’.

 - In Bugzilla, go to Administration.

 - Click on the “Custom Fields” link.

 - Create a field named “cf_pt_id” and set the field’s type to “Free Text”.

 - Click on the “Create” button.